 Reserves by name

-The nearest bus stop is outside the entrance to Saltholme, on the Seaton Carew Road.
-The Number 1 stops here and is run by Stagecoach in Hartlepool.
-The other main stops include High Tunstall - Throston on Grange - Hartlepool Town Centre - Seaton Carew - Port Clarence - Middlesbrough Bus Station.
+The nearest bus stop is outside the entrance to Saltholme, on the Seaton Carew Rd.
+The Number 1 stops here and is run by stagecoach in Hartlepool.
+The other main stops include High Tunstall – Throston Grange – Hartlepool Town Centre – Seaton Carew – Port Clarence – Middlesbrough Bus Station.
 During peak hours it runs every half hour, every day.
 On Sundays the service is reduced to hourly.

 If you have a satellite navigation system that can accept POI files, please see our POI page for a download link and instructions.

 Saltholme is connected to the extensive network of cycleways around Stockton and Middlesbrough.
 There is a cycle track across the reserve to the visitor centre that is accessed through Port Clarence and is open during reserve opening hours.
-Cycle storage is available at the visitor centre.
+A covered cycle parking area is available at the visitor centre.

 Click a word to find more places tagged with that keyword.